Working for Captivate, I have landed my perfect job. I get to combine two passions of mine, SEO and podcasting.

 However, having a website is a great way to improve your podcast’s SEO and visibility.

 Because you make it easier for search engines, like Google, to discover your podcast and episodes by providing more context and additional content for them to come across and include in its database.

 Pro tip: Captivate creates an amazing, responsive website for your podcast at the click of a button, so you don’t need to worry about creating your own.
 Our websites are fully customizable, with support for the Facebook Pixel, Apple Smart Banners and, of course, built-in SEO features!

 Succeeding With Podcast and SEO: Your Next Steps

 So now you understand SEO and how to make it work for your podcast, I bet you are itching to get started!

-To recap, SEO is a powerful set of tools that you can use to build authority, increase discoverability and make your content more accessible (both to Google and to humans!)
+To recap, through SEO you can use to build authority, increase discoverability and make your content more accessible (both to Google and more importantly humans).

 Success with SEO doesn’t happen overnight, but if you implement any or all of the tips and best practices I’ve listed in this guide, you’ll surely start to see an improvement your podcast’s performance.

 This article is part of a wider series on all things podcast marketing that you can dive into right now!

 - Experts Share How to Market Your Podcast for Growth, Revenue and Success!, including 14 easy-to-apply podcast marketing tactics